 A judge might consider the acknowledgment as a way to reduce potential damage because it shows that you had no bad intentions, but typically this would only come into play once the basic violation of copyright is being considered.

-When it comes to academic ethics, a policy that values avoiding cheating or plagiarism, and holds honesty and rigor in research of the highest value.
+When it comes to academic ethics, a policy that values avoiding cheating or plagiarism, and holds honesty and rigor in the research of the highest value.
 By following this code, it requires you to list the sources of materials you’ve used but does not warrant free use of any material without specific permission to use and republish those works.

 What Other Rights Could be Violated when Using a Photo?